rpmoseley/pyisam/doc/table.rst

   The _defn_ attribute stores a reference to the ISAMtableDefn object (or other type of object that provides the necessary attributes) which provides information about the columns and indexes on the table which are otherwise not directly available within the underlying ISAM tables.
-This information provides the offsets to the various column values within a record and also enable the correct key descriptions to be generated to enable the use of indexes other than the primary one to be used during queries of the ISAM table.
+[NOTE *This was the original intent* This information provides the offsets to the various column values within a record and also enable the correct key description to be generated to enable the use of indexes other than the primary one to be used during queries of the ISAM table.]

+  The _colinfo_ attribute provides the list of columns available on the actual underlying ISAM table and adds additional information information to that provided in the _defn_ attribute, such as offset and size of the column within the record.

   The _row_ attribute provides the last record that has been read for the associated table, and can also be used to build up a new record that will be written to the table.